edanisko/edanisko.github.io/content/posts/2020-10-15-aws-cloudformation-using-cfn-modules.md

 ![Updated VPC UI](/img/updated-vpc-ui.png)

 The cfn-modules include scripts for advanced infrastructure configurations like FlowLogs, ECS, Fargate, Lambda, and Serverless Aurora.
-You can add and iterate on your original template to get the infrastructure exactly how you want it.
+You can add and iterate on your original template to get the infrastructure exactly how you need it.

-Check out the cfn-modules in [here](https://github.com/cfn-modules/docs).

 Don't forget to delete the VPC when you are finished.
 ```
 aws cloudformation delete-stack --stack-name empty-vpc
 ```

+Check out the cfn-modules in [here](https://github.com/cfn-modules/docs).